Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

-Hung jury retrials across US court jurisdictions are less than 5%, with less than 30% of these retrials ending with a conviction.
+Hung jury retrials across US court jurisdictions account for less than 5% of the total cases, with less than 30% of the retrials ending with a conviction.

 Understanding the hung jury trial phenomenon is easier when correct data is available to provide more context to jurors’ decisions.
-That’s why this article looks at ten (10) major hung jury retrial statistics in the US.
+In this article, we will look at ten (10) major hung jury retrial statistics in the US.

 1. A US longitudinal study puts hung jury rates around 2% to 3%